CabboShiba/HashPatcher/README.md

 NOTE (3 hours after release): Hi.
 Since I was working on Mazk Hash Checker, I focused the program only on FilePath Hook, but not the Hash String itself.
 Pleasd expect an update tomorrow (16/09/2022).
 You will be able to Hook File used to check hash (available in this release) but also the Hash String (available tomorrow, probably).

+Update: Now you can patch also the Hash String, not only the FilePath.

 ![Hash](https://user-images.githubusercontent.com/92642446/190469952-941c016a-0f21-47fc-96b1-8a178da814e1.png)

 More info about YullySpoofer :flushed: > https://github.com/CabboLeak/YullySpooferCracked/